psaikido/hugle.uk/content/prose/thesium/020-conspiracy.md

 return to the Earth in any numbers then it would just HAVE to work.

 It looked like this weird Doug character was catching on at last, so that was something.
-Dozens of similar conversations were being secretely held all over the world.
+Dozens of similar conversations were being secretly held all over the world.
 Insurrection was afoot.